Principal Investigator; Co-Director of the Mechanotransductive Methods Core, and Pittsburgh Site Lead

 Dr. Boninger has an extensive publication record of over 220 papers.
 His central research focus is on enabling increased function and participation for individuals with disabilities through development and application of assistive, rehabilitative and regenerative technologies.
 Dr. Boninger also has extensive experience and publications related to training researchers.
 His students have won over 50 national awards.
 Dr. Boninger holds 4 United States patents and has received numerous honors, including being inducted into the Institute of Medicine of the National Academy of Science.

-Co-Investigator; Co-Director of the Mechanotransductive Methods Core, UCSF Site Lead
+Co-Investigator; Co-Director of the Mechanotransductive Methods Core, UT Austin Site Lead

 Co-Investigator; Co-Director of the Cellular Therapeutics/Tissue Engineering Core, Mayo Clinic Site Lead